 3. The Georgia Medical Board declares it unprofessional conduct for practitioners to write/authorize controlled substance prescriptions for personal use or immediate family members, including spouse, children, siblings, parents.
 Documented emergencies may be allowed.
 (Georgia Medical Board Rule 360-03-.02)

-4. Practitioners may not issue pre-sign prescriptions to anyone.
-This includes physicians pre-signing prescriptions for physician’s assistants and nurse practitioners.
-(Georgia Controlled Substance Act O.C.G.A 16-13-41)
+4. Practitioners may not issue any signed blank prescription documents.
+This includes physicians pre-signing blank prescriptions for physician’s assistants and nurse practitioners.
+(Georgia Controlled Substance Act O.C.G.A 16-13-41(h)

 5. Practitioners may not post-date prescriptions.
 All prescriptions must be dated with the date issued (Georgia Controlled Substance Act O.C.G.A 16-13-41).
 Prescriptions may be written with a “Do not fill until dd/mm/year”.